python-semantic-release/python-semantic-release/docs/configuration.rst

 The available options depend on the commit parser used.

-Default: `feature, fix, breaking, documentation, performance` plus all the default emojis for :py:class:`semantic_release.history.emoji_parser`.
+Default: `feature, fix, breaking, documentation, performance, Other` plus all the default emojis for :py:class:`semantic_release.history.emoji_parser`.

 .. _config-changelog_components: